Datavault-UK/automate-dv-docs/docs/worked_example/we_worked_example.md

 ## Introduction

-!!! info
+!!! warning
-    The intent behind this demonstration is to give you further understanding of how dbt and dbtvault could be used in a realistic environment.
-    For a more detailed guide on how to create your own Data Vault using dbtvault, with a simplified example, take a look at our [walk-through](../walkthrough/wt_getting_started.md) guide.
+    As of dbtvault v0.6, This section is currently out of date.
+We will be releasing an update in due course.

-In this section we teach you how to use dbtvault by example.
+In this section we demonstrate dbtvault by example.
 We guide you through developing a Data Vault 2.0 Data Warehouse based on the Snowflake TPC-H dataset, step-by-step using pre-written dbtvault models.

+This demonstration was developed to give users a further understanding of how dbt and dbtvault could be used to build a Data Vault using an actual data set.

+For a more detailed guide on how to use the provided macros create your own Data Vault using dbtvault, with a simplified example, take a look at our [walk-through](../walkthrough/wt_getting_started.md) guide.

 We will: